Tech Made Simple

 • 5000 - 6500K: A slightly bluish, bright white light

 Smart LED lights can change their color across the spectrum of white light (and some can produce a wide range of colors as well).
-These may be of interest as different color variants may work better for specific tasks—for example, you might want a bright blue-tinged white light in the morning or for better contrast while reading but enjoy a warmer light at bedtime.
+These may be useful for you as different color variants may work better for specific tasks – for example, you might want a bright, blue-tinged white light in the morning or for better contrast while reading, but enjoy a warmer light at bedtime.
 Blue light has been shown to interfere with sleep, which is another advantage of being able to adjust your lights to warmer tones at night.

-Finally, not all light bulbs accurately show the true colors of an object.
+Finally, not all light bulbs accurately show an object's true colors.
 Color accuracy is measured on the color rendering index (CRI) on a scale from zero to 100.
 Incandescent and halogen bulbs have a perfect CRI of 100.
-As long as a compact fluorescent or LED bulb has a CRI of 80, it's considered good, and over 90 is regarded as excellent.
+A compact fluorescent or LED bulb with a CRI of 80 is considered good, and over 90 is regarded as excellent.

 4. Find out if you need to dim your light

 Not all light bulbs can be dimmed or used in 3-way fixtures, especially compact fluorescent and LED bulbs.
-The packaging should specifically say that the bulb is "dimmable" or "3-way" in order for you to know that the bulb will indeed work with your dimmer or 3-way fixture.
+The packaging should specifically say that the bulb is "dimmable" or "3-way" so you to know that the bulb will indeed work with your dimmer or 3-way fixture.

 5. Find out if your light bulb will be used in an enclosed fixture or recessed can

-Light bulbs that are used in enclosed fixtures and recessed fixtures heat up more than if they're used in open fixtures.
-LED bulbs are especially sensitive to heat won't last as long if used in these types of fixtures.
-If you want your LED bulb to last longer, make sure you look for a bulb that rated for use in a enclosed fixture.
-You can find enclose-fixture rated LED bulbs on Amazon.
+Light bulbs that are used in enclosed or recessed fixtures heat up more than if they're used in open fixtures.
+LED bulbs are especially sensitive to heat and won't last as long if used in these types of fixtures.
+If you want your LED bulb to last longer, look for a bulb rated for use in an enclosed fixture.
+You can find enclosed-fixture-rated LED bulbs on Amazon.

 6. Choose the right type of light bulb

-When you're buying new bulbs—no matter the type—you'll want to look for the Energy Star label.
-Energy Star certified light bulbs are tested to meet energy efficiency standards and will include labeling to tell you exactly what you're buying.
-The Energy Star label will show the bulb's brightness (in lumens), color (i.e. color temperature), lifespan, energy usage, and what it will cost to run it for a year.
+When you're buying new bulbs – no matter the type – you'll want to look for the Energy Star label.
+Energy Star-certified light bulbs are tested to meet energy efficiency standards, and the label will tell you exactly what you're buying.
+The Energy Star label will show the bulb's brightness (in lumens), color (i.e., color temperature), lifespan, energy usage, and what it will cost to run it for a year.
 This information makes it easy to compare bulbs, especially if you're considering bulbs of different types.

 There are three types of energy-saving bulbs on store shelves:

-• Energy-saving incandescents (halogen): These lower wattage incandescent bulbs have a tungsten filament like standard bulbs, but are surrounded by a halogen gas, rather than argon or nitrogen, which provides bright light with better efficiency.
+These lower-wattage incandescent bulbs have a tungsten filament like standard bulbs but are surrounded by a halogen gas, rather than argon or nitrogen, which provides bright light with better efficiency.
 These are 25% more efficient than traditional incandescent bulbs and will last three times as long.
-Prices start at just under $1.50 per bulb (750 lumens).
+Prices start around $1.25 per halogen bulb (750 lumens) if you're willing to buy in bulk.
+Otherwise, halogen bulbs are pricey, averaging around $5-6 per bulb.

-• LEDs: The most efficient option, LED bulbs are 75-80% more efficient than traditional incandescents and last up to 25 times longer.
-Prices start at just under $2 per bulb (800 lumens), though the less expensive bulbs tend to be rated at 10 years, not 20.
+The most efficient option, LED bulbs are 75-80% more efficient than traditional incandescent bulbs and last up to 25 times longer.
+Prices start at just under $2 per LED bulb (800 lumens), though the less expensive bulbs tend to be rated at 7-10 years, not 20.
+Look for the "average life" in hours for a true comparison between bulbs.
+I've seen some as low as 7,700 hours.

-• Smart bulbs: Smart bulbs are LED bulbs that can connect to WiFi or Bluetooth so you can control them from your smart assistant (Amazon Alexa, Google Assistant, or Siri) or a smartphone app.
+Smart bulbs are LED bulbs that can connect to WiFi or Bluetooth, so you can control them from your smart assistant (Amazon Alexa, Google Assistant, or Siri) or a smartphone app.
 While the functionality is a bit different for each bulb, you can typically tell them to turn on or off at different times and turn them on or off from afar.
 Some bulbs will even have the option to control the light color.
-Prices start at just under $10 per bulb (800 lumens).
+Prices start at $3-$6 per smart bulb (800 lumens), depending on whether they need a hub or have WiFi or Bluetooth built-in.

-Let's take a look at just what each type of bulb will cost you, estimating 3 hours of use per day at $0.11 per kilowatt hour.
+Here's what each type of bulb producing 800 lumens will cost to operate over 20 years, estimating 3 hours of use per day at $0.11 per kilowatt hour.

-As you can see, with the falling price of LED bulbs it makes less sense to bother buying older, less efficient bulbs.
-Even with a higher up-front price, the energy savings over the life of the bulb can be substantial.
+As you can see, with the price of LED bulbs so low, it doesn't make sense to bother buying older, less efficient bulbs.
+Even with the higher up-front price of smart LED bulbs, the energy savings over the bulb's life can be substantial.

 [Image credit: buying a light bulb via BigStockPhoto]